21 July 2016 by Anna Staford

 It can’t be denied that travelling can be draining to your pockets, thus, many people save a lot of money before they even want to start a life of long-term travel.
 But for many people, finding work in their travel destination can be beneficial to at least offset some or all of their expenses incurred.

 Are you looking for ways to earn while in Spain?
-Here are some tips on how to find a job while travelling in Spain especially when you’re looking for long-term income possibilities.
+Here are some tips on how to find a job in Spainwhile travelling, especially when you’re looking for long-term income possibilities.

 The short answer is "Yes" you need to speak the language if you are going to have any success working in Spain.
 There are many “expats only” jobs in Madrid, but without speaking at least some Spanish, your chances of getting these jobs are 1%.
 That being said, speaking fluent English is a definite advantage and should be leveraged wherever you can.
 So get the Rosetta Stone on your phone and start practicing.